scala/scala-lang/blog/_posts/2017-03-13-spark-mooc-capstone-live-on-coursera.md

 - Joins, Grouping, and Reduction Operations
 - Shuffling, and how to avoid it!
 - Relational Queries and Automatic Optimization with Spark SQL's DataFrames
-- Unfiying Performance and APIs with Spark SQL's Datasets
+- Unifying Performance and APIs with Spark SQL's Datasets

 _Note this is our first time running this course material as a MOOC, so your feedback on how we can improve course is welcome!
 Also please be patient with us as we work out any hiccups with our new graders._